Skip to content

 Legend Not Showing

-• Ensure an annotation is selected
+• Ensure a feature is selected

 • Check if legend is collapsed or hidden